-e.g. 'As world leaders and global charities tried to grasp the scope of an earthquake that devastated Nepal, they offered condolences for the nearly 1,400 people killed and readied emergency aid for the survivors.
-Mountaineering groups struggled to check on climbers, and Nepalese abroad did their best to reach families in the stricken area.'
-(The Times of India, April 26th, item 6382872), 'With the help of Los Angeles firefighters, rescuers Thursday pulled a teenage boy from the wreckage of a nine-story Katmandu hotel that collapsed around him five days ago when an enormous earthquake shook Nepal.'
-(The Los Angeles Times, April 30th, item 6494627)
+help the "poor and vulnerable", e.g. "As world leaders and global charities tried to grasp the scope of an earthquake that devastated Nepal, they offered condolences for the nearly 1,400 people killed and readied emergency aid for the survivors.
+Mountaineering groups struggled to check on climbers, and Nepalese abroad did their best to reach families in the stricken area."
+(The Times of India, 26 April, item 6382872) and "With the help of Los Angeles firefighters, rescuers Thursday pulled a teenage boy from the wreckage of a nine-story Katmandu hotel that collapsed around him five days ago when an enormous earthquake shook Nepal."
+(The Los Angeles Times, 30 April, item 6494627).

-Rescue operations are also an occasion for relating personal stories, if not miraculous ones.

-e.g., 'Google executive Dan Fredinburg filmed at Everest base camp before death' (The Guardian, April 26^{th} , item 6396313), 'Boy found alive 5 days after Nepal quake' (The Age, April 30^{th} , item 6481498)
+Rescue operations are also an occasion for relating personal stories, if not miraculous ones, e.g., "Google executive Dan Fredinburg filmed at Everest base camp before death" (The Guardian, 26 April, item 6396313) and "Boy found alive 5 days after Nepal quake" (The Age, 30 April, item 6481498).
 Such stories can take different forms depending on context.
-In Nepal, one finds several stories about 'children saved from the rubble' (The Guardian, April 30th, item 6480552).
-In Afghanistan, stories focus on 'twelve girls caught in a stampede while trying to escape from their school' (Daily Telegraph, October 26th, item 10367166).
+In Nepal, one finds several stories about "children saved from the rubble" (The Guardian, 30 April, item 6480552).
+In Afghanistan, stories focus on "twelve girls caught in a stampede while trying to escape from their school" (Daily Telegraph, 26 October, item 10367166).

-At that stage, the duration of coverage plays an important role in the richness of the content of the news.
-The coverage of the 'Nepal Quake' is longer and richer: the living conditions, internal displacement, epidemic risk, and mass cremation are all issues that are not at all addressed in the coverage of the other earthquakes.
+At this stage, the duration of coverage plays an important role in the richness of the content of the news.
+The coverage of the "Nepal quake" is longer and richer: the living conditions, internal displacement, epidemic risk and mass cremation are all issues that are not at all addressed in the coverage of the other earthquakes.

-• Few days to few months after the event
+- A few days to few months after the event

-The coverage intensity has faded out, impeding the proper coverage of long-term issues (Figure 4).
-Few news items refer to recovery, which tends to cover distinct temporalities, from a few days to several months (Figure 5).

-e.g., 'Nepalese villagers clean up four days after a monster earthquake killed more than 5,000 people in the Himalayan nation' (USA today, April 29th, item 6462063), 'The International Federation of Red Cross and Red Crescent Societies warned on Friday that longer-term support is needed to help shattered communities recover six months after a magnitude 7.8 earthquake struck Nepal.'
-(China Daily, October 10th, item 10361489)
+The coverage intensity has faded out, impeding the proper coverage of long-term issues (Fig. 4).
+Few news items refer to recovery, which tends to cover distinct temporalities, from a few days to several months (Table 3), e.g., "Nepalese villagers clean up four days after a monster earthquake killed more than 5,000 people in the Himalayan nation" (USA today, 29 April, item 6462063) and "The International Federation of Red Cross and Red Crescent Societies warned on Friday that longer-term support is needed to help shattered communities recover six months after a magnitude 7.8 earthquake struck Nepal."
+(China Daily, 10 October, item 10361489)

 The theme of reconstruction is dedicated to more permanent repairs and rebuilding.
-There are enough news items referring to that theme for us to identify a few keywords, but the coverage remains poor (Figure 5).
+There are enough news items referring to this theme for us to identify a few keywords, but the coverage remains poor (Table 3).
 There are again different temporalities.
 In the short term, the news reports that people are rebuilding their homes.
-In the longer term, the news reports the reopening of public infrastructures such as schools, hospitals and historical buildings as a sign of returning to normal life.

-e.g., 'Survivors in quake-hit Pakistan seek help to rebuild homes' (Times of Malta, October 28th, item 10408082), 'Hundreds of thousands of Nepalese children have returned to school in Nepal for the first time since two earthquakes last month killed more than 8,700 people and injured 23,000...'
-(The Guardian, May 31st, item 7161853)
+In the longer term, the news reports the reopening of public infrastructure such as schools, hospitals and historical buildings as a sign of returning to normal life, e.g., "Survivors in quake-hit Pakistan seek help to rebuild homes" (Times of Malta, 28 October, item 10408082) and "Hundreds of thousands of Nepalese children have returned to school in Nepal for the first time since two earthquakes last month killed more than 8,700 people and injured 23,000..."
+(The Guardian, 31 May, item 7161853)

-A window of communication for scientists
+- A window of communication for scientists